Skip to content

 So we’ve put together the ultimate guide to social media acronyms.
 Read on for a crash course in internet lingo.

-Bonus: Get a free social media strategy template to quickly and easily plan your own strategy.
-Also use it to track results and present the plan to your boss, teammates, and clients.
+Bonus: Get a free social media strategy template to quickly and easily plan your strategy, track results, and share with your boss, teammates, and clients.

 Network-specific abbreviations